mesosphere/dcos-commons/docs/pages/reference/yaml-reference.md

     <div class="noyaml"><ul>
     <li>The pod receives its own IP address from the subnet of the overlay belonging to the agent where the pod is deployed.
 The IP can be retrieved using the DNS <code>&lt;task_name>.&lt;framework_name>.autoip.dcos.thisdcos.directory</code>.
 This DNS will also work for pods on the native host network.</li>
-    <li>The <code>ports</code> resource requirements will be ignored (i.e. the agent does not need to have these ports available) because the pod has it's own IP address.</li>
+    <li>The <code>ports</code> resource requirements will be ignored (i.e. the agent does not need to have these ports available) because the pod has its own IP address.</li>
     <li>Once the pod is on the overlay, you cannot move it to the host network.
 This is disallowed because the ports may not be available on the agent that has the rest of the task's reserved resources.</li>
     </ul></div>